Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Double exposure – is a photography or cinematography technique in which two (and sometimes more) images are superimposed on each other within the same frame.
-In the classic version, on a film camera, this means that the frame is exposed twice without rewinding the film.
-In digital photography, this effect can be created both in the camera itself (if there is a corresponding function) and with the help of graphic editors such as Photoshop.
+Double exposure is a photography or cinematography technique in which two (or sometimes more) images are superimposed over one another within a single frame.
+In the classic version on a film camera, this means that the frame is exposed twice without rewinding the film.
+In digital photography, this effect can be created both in the camera itself (if it has the appropriate function) and using graphic editors like Photoshop.

 History.
 From chance to art

-In the film era, double exposure often occurred by accident if the photographer forgot to rewind the film.
-However, very quickly it became a deliberate technique.
-In the 20th century, some artists and experimental photographers such as Man Ray began to use double exposure as a tool of surrealist art.
+In the film era, double exposure often occurred accidentally when a photographer forgot to rewind the film.
+However, it quickly became an intentional technique.
+In the 20th century, some artists and experimental photographers, such as Man Ray, began to use double exposure as a tool of surrealist art.

-With the advent of digital photography, this technique has become more accessible and has lost the element of randomness –, now photographers can consciously create such images by combining frames in post-processing or using built-in camera functions.
+With the advent of digital photography, this technique has become more accessible and lost its element of chance – now photographers can consciously create such images by combining frames in post-processing or using built-in camera functions.

 How does double exposure work?

-Traditionally, the technique works by overlaying two images with different exposure levels.
-They play an important role contrasts and forms: Light areas of one frame are often replaced by dark areas of another.
-This allows you to create unique combinations, for example:
+Traditionally, the technique works by superimposing two images with different exposure levels.
+Important roles are played by contrasts and shapes: the light areas of one frame are often replaced by the dark areas of another.
+This allows for unique combinations, such as:

-- Human silhouette filled with the texture of forest or city lights
+- A silhouette of a person filled with the texture of a forest or city lights

-- Two portraits intertwining and creating a ghostly effect
+- Two overlapping portraits creating a ghostly effect

-- A combination of objects that convey a deeper meaning or emotion
+- Combining objects that convey a deeper meaning or emotion

-- Take the first picture, usually with a dark silhouette or contrasting background.
+- Take the first shot, usually with a dark silhouette or contrasting background.

-- Do not rewind the film, take the second frame.
+- Without rewinding the film, take the second shot.

-- As a result, both images will overlap each other.
+- As a result, both images will overlap.

-- Some cameras (such as Canon, Nikon, Sony) have a dual exposure mode.
-In it, you can select the first frame and apply the second directly in the camera.
+- Some cameras (e.g., Canon, Nikon, Sony) have a double exposure mode.
+In it, you can select the first frame and overlay the second directly in the camera.

-- If there is no feature, you can take two separate shots and combine them in Photoshop using layers and overlay modes (Blending Modes).
+- If the function is not available, you can take two separate shots and combine them in Photoshop using layers and blending modes.

 In Photoshop: